massimo-cassandro/js-file-uploader/README.md

-# FileUploader
+# JS FileUploader

 HTML5 + Javascript asyncronous file upload

-v.
-2 - Massimo Cassandro - 2017/2019
+*v.
+2 - Massimo Cassandro - 2017/2019*

---

-FileUploader è uno script per automatizzare e semplificare l'upload di file attraverso una pagina HTML.

-L'upload dei file è effettuato in modo asincrono tramite una chiamata Ajax ad uno script lato server che provvede alla registrazione del file, restituendo un JSON di informazioni.

-Benché le impostazioni di default del markup siano basate su Bootstrap 4, FileUploader è interamente e facilmente configurabile da zero, e può essere adattato a qualsiasi layout.
+Fileuploader automates and simplifies uploading files to HTML pages.

+Uploads are performed asynchronously via an Ajax call to a server-side script that must register the file and return a JSON string.

+Although the default settings are based on Bootstrap 4, FileUploader is entirely and easily configurable from scratch and can be adapted to any layout.

 ## Compatibilità